tortuvshin/crypto-kotlin/README.md

 or translating any document here to your language.
 [Find more information in CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-Techstar Ecommerce is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Crypto Kotlin is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 **[⬆ back to top](#crypto-kotlin)**